Key takeaways

 Day of weekTuesday–Thursday is the lowest-crowd window.
 Weekends double the entrance queue and rail density.

-Time of day7:30am opening at the Chengdu base, 8:30am at Dujiangyan, 8am at Bifengxia and Wolong.
+Time of day7:30am opening at the Chengdu base and at Panda Valley in summer (8am from November), 8am at Bifengxia and Wolong.
 By 10am the active window is closing.

 Best seasonsApril–May and September–October — pandas active, 15–25°C, crowds manageable.